Treatment & Services

 1. Scroll down to our booking section on this page

-2. Select ADHD Diagnostic Assessment at at time that suits you
+2. Select either ADHD: Diagnostic Assessment or External Diagnosis Review at at time that suits you

 3. Complete all your pre-assessment forms as priority (and as outlined in your booking confirmation email)